 Working Holiday Visa - A working holiday visa is a permit that allows people with certain nationalities to legally work, and sometimes study, in certain countries around the world.
 Working holiday visas typically have restrictions and requirements, such as age limits (typically between 18 and 30 or 35), the need to prove one has sufficient funds, and more.

 Take a look at International TEFL Academy’s Working Holiday Visa Holiday Chart to see if you qualify (Americans do not).
-As of December, 2012, citizens of New Zealand and Canada may be eligible to work in Spain on a working holiday visa.
+As of October, 2016, citizens of Australia, New Zealand and Canada may be eligible to work in Spain on a working holiday visa.
 Please contact the Spanish consulate in your country to learn more about applying for a working holiday visa.